 Elon Musk has 83 Million Twitter Followers

-Elon Musk doesn’t have all the answers to Twitter’s problems.
-The biggest: how to moderate speech content on the service.
+Elon Musk doesn’t have all the answers to Twitter’s problems, the biggest of which is how to moderate speech content on the service.

 Twitter and other social networks have struggled to police content such as misinformation, hate speech, and harassment for years.